Paragliding (PG) equipment – typical setup

 The radio

-The radio is far more than a convenience when flying.
-It is your connection with other pilots and the ground for weather information, pilots in distress, and emergencies.
-It must be simple and easy to operate.
 All USHPA pilots have the privilege of their own set of radio frequencies issued by the FCC in the 150 MHz range.
-Inexpensive 2 meter Amateur Radio service transceivers can be modified to work on these frequencies.
-It is technically against the rules (FCC) to use these modified radios but the authorities have been looking the other way for many years.
+2 meter Amateur Radio Service transceivers can be modified to work on these frequencies.
+It is technically against the FCC rules to use these modified radios but the authorities have been looking the other way for decades and that is unlikely to change.
 If the FCC wanted to, they could immediately require that these radios (which are all imported) have a non-modifiable chipset.
-The "legal" radios are very expensive and do not easily work with accessories necessary for flying, such as push to talk systems and most communication systems found on the market.
+The "legal" radios are heavy and expensive ($1,000+) and do not easily work with accessories necessary for flying, such as push to talk systems and most communication systems found on the market.

 As a matter of safety, it is better in the long run to go with the more expensive radios, such as the YAESU, ICOM, or KENWOOD.
+Go to this page for detailed information and setup up of the most popular radios including the Bao Feng.

 Compass

-In case we fly into a cloud by accident, a compass can greatly help because it instantly tells us our heading unlike a GPS.
-That is, we can head to the edge of the cloud and out rather than fly deeper into it.
 Those who have sailed a yacht in fog know what this means.
 A GPS is next to useless unless a course is held steady for 5 or 10 seconds.
 Do NOT use a cheap bubble compass as they go everywhere if you are in turbulence.
 Do NOT mount the compass next to a GPS as the magnetic field in the GPS will affect the compass and vice versa.
-The photo here is an inexpensive Brunton compass.
-Cost $15 - $30
+Here is a quality Brunton compass:

 Handheld GPS, variometer, satellite communicator, combination unit